 30 Offbeat Places to visit in India that will take your breath away

 India is a land of exceptional diversity – be it in the natural landscapes, or the architectural marvels or culture.
 From the chilling Himalayas of the north, to the verdant hill-forests of the south ; from the parched lands of the West to the fertile plains of the east, India is like a mini-world.
-It’s amusing how so many people in the world, India is all about Taj Mahal or the hippie beaches of North Goa.
-Some may even head to Alleppey to enjoy the backwaters of Kerala.
-But this is not even scratching the surface of the treasury of travel experiences that India has to offer.
-So here’s my ultimate bucket-list of the 30 offbeat places to visit in India after the lockdown is over.
+In this post I will share with you my ultimate bucket-list of the 30 offbeat places to visit in India.
+For it’s amusing how so many people in the world, India is all about Taj Mahal or the hippie beaches of North Goa.
+You will not find these usual tourist destinations in this post.
+Nor will you find Aleppey or Jaipur or Mumbai.
+This list is for those who love to explore off-the-beaten path.

 Why I love the offbeat places in India